Bin Dong(董彬) Long CV, Short CV

 Future Research Avenues

-In my academic trajectory, I have encountered two major challenges that will guide my research focus for the next n+1 years.
+In my academic trajectory, I have encountered some challenges that will guide my research focus for the next n+1 years.

 AI for Computational Imaging: Addressing the 'Boutique' Nature of Biomedical Imaging Models: